feyyu120/feyyu120/README.md

 ### Backend Engineer & Mobile Developer

-Building scalable web and mobile applications using React, React Native, and Go fiber.
+Building scalable web and mobile applications using React, React Native, and Go fiber and Postgres.

 ---

 ## 🚀 About Me

-- 📱 React Native & Gofiber Developer
 - 🌐 Building web and mobile applications
-- ⚡ Interested in scalable backend systems and AI-enabled applications
 - 🧠 Competitive programmer using Python and C++
 - 🌱 Currently learning advanced Backend architecture and performance optimization